 On a pleasant afternoon of cruising and exploration, the captain suddenly calls for everyone to “hold on” followed by a sharp veer to port.
-Guests get tossed to and fro, beverages slop, items slide and crash to the decks, unlatched cabinets and locker doors bounce and bang, and the formerly tidy boat is now in complete disarray.
+Guests get tossed to and fro, beverages spill, items slide and crash onto the deck, unlatched cabinets and locker doors bounce and bang, and the formerly tidy boat is now in complete disarray.
 You have just cut into a passing vessel’s wake.
 Whether creating one or taking one on, being aware of the wake is important for boaters of all sizes.

 Handling responsibilities and subsequent hazards of managing wake are constantly present for all captains.
 Significant or constant wakes can cause serious damage to real and personal property.
 Docked vessels, shoreline habitation, waterfront property, vessels not under power (such as kayaks, canoes, sailing vessels, small fishing boats, moored or anchored), marine life, and swimmers are all affected by the sudden power and force of wakes.
 For these reasons, many areas have restricted or no-wake zones in tight channels, inter-coastal waterways, ports, marinas, and populated water communities.
 The commonly referred to “100-foot rule” is a good starting point in regards to navigating under idle within a hundred feet of the areas listed above, though some instances where heavy boating traffic, vessels in distress, and larger recreational gatherings (such as races) demand more caution and courtesy from skippers.